CAD-Prompted SAM3: Geometry-Conditioned Instance Segmentation for Industrial Objects: Experimental Results

 \subsection{3D Printing Dataset}

-To evaluate geometry-conditioned segmentation in rapid prototyping scenarios, we construct a custom dataset consisting of 8 distinct 3D-printed objects derived from CAD models.
-The dataset contains 80 real-world RGB images with an average of 3.5 object instances per image.
+To evaluate geometry-conditioned segmentation in rapid prototyping scenarios, we construct a custom dataset consisting of 20 distinct 3D-printed objects derived from CAD models.
+The dataset contains 200 real-world RGB images with an average of 4 object instances per image.
+Ground-truth instance masks are manually annotated for all objects.
 Each object is printed in two different colors, and images are captured under diverse backgrounds with unrelated distractor objects (Fig.~\ref{fig:3dprint_examples}).

-The 8 objects do not appear in the synthetic data used for training the model, ensuring evaluation on unseen geometries.
-Ground-truth instance masks are manually annotated for all objects.
+The objects do not appear in the synthetic data used for training the model, ensuring evaluation on unseen geometries.

 Table~\ref{tab:3dprint_results} reports performance.
-Our method achieves the highest segmentation quality, obtaining a PQ of 0.7385 and an F1 score of 0.7636.
-Matcher achieves competitive performance (PQ 0.6057, F1 0.6271), while PerSAM and direct SAM3 exemplar prompting perform substantially worse.
-These results demonstrate that geometry-conditioned prompting provides a clear advantage in rapid prototyping settings where object identity is defined by shape rather than surface appearance.
+Our method achieves the highest segmentation quality, obtaining a PQ of \textbf{0.754} and an F1 score of \textbf{0.803}.
+The strongest baseline, adapted Matcher, achieves a PQ of 0.514 and an F1 score of 0.573.
+PerSAM achieves a PQ of 0.318 and an F1 score of 0.341, while SAM3 exemplar prompting performs worse with a PQ of 0.141 and an F1 score of 0.156.
+Our method also achieves the highest mIoU, indicating strong semantic segmentation performance despite being optimized for instance segmentation.
+These results demonstrate that geometry-conditioned prompting provides a significant advantage in rapid prototyping settings where object identity is defined primarily by shape rather than surface appearance.